-1.24 To rely on the exemption, you must reasonably believe that publication is "in the public interest".
+1.24 To rely on the exemption, you must reasonably believe that publication would be is-"in the public interest".

+[New Para] When considering whether publication would be in the public interest you must take into account the special importance of the public interest in the freedom of expression and information.
-1.25 To decide what is in the public interest, you must consider specific industry codes of practice or guidelines that are relevant to you.
-The DPA 2018 specifies the following codes:

-- Independent Press Standards Organisation (IPSO) Editors' Code of Practice;

-- BBC Editorial Guidelines; and

-- Ofcom Broadcasting Code.

-1.26 Although not listed in the DPA 2018, the IMPRESS standards code applies to its members.

-1.27 To judge what is in the public interest, you should:

-- consider the circumstances; - balance relevant factors for and against publication; and - judge how the public interest is best served.

-1.28 You should consider whether the arguments in favour of publication are stronger than any harm to a person.
+- 1.25 To decide what is in the public interest, you must consider specific industry codes of practice or guidelines that are relevant to you.
+The DPA 2018 specifies the following codes: - Independent Press Standards Organisation (IPSO) Editors' Code of Practice; - BBC Editorial Guidelines; and - Ofcom Broadcasting Code. - 1.26 Although not listed in the DPA 2018, the IMPRESS standards code applies to its members. - 1.27 To judge what is in the public interest, you should: - consider the circumstances; - balance relevant factors for and against publication; and - judge how the public interest is best served. - 1.28 You should consider whether the arguments in favour of publication are stronger than any harm to a person.
 Where there is a high risk, you could draw up a list showing the arguments on both sides to assess their relative weight.

+Commented [A16]: See Sch 2, para 26(4).

+Commented [A17]: Only codes specified in Sch 2, para 26(6) should be referred to here, to avoid confusion.

+Commented [A18]: This is oversimplistic, unrealistic and will create false expectations on the part of data subjects.
+The factors that inform a public interest determination are multi-faceted and cannot meaningfully be reduced to a "for" and "against" list.
+See the courts' approach to the similarly-worded public interest defence in Defamation Act 2013, s4(1)(b) e.g. in Economou v de Freitas [2019] EMLR 7, [96]-[112].
+Producing and updating such lists in real time in a busy newsroom is not possible.